gyosit/Goiro/README.md

 ## Licence
 These source codes were released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 Please see LICENSE in this repository.

-However, note that some files are
+However, note that some files are hidden for security.

 gnugo-3.8/ was made based on GNU Go (https://www.gnu.org/software/gnugo/), and original source codes were released GPLv3.